- New ways of working for our devolved nations team – what does this mean?

 - When will these changes take place?

-- Will there be any reduction in expertise in the devolved policy, legislative and health service landscape in Northern Ireland?
+- Is there any reduction in expertise in the devolved policy, legislative and health service landscape in Northern Ireland?

 - How will RCPCH increase its footprint in the devolved nations in the future?